odoo/documentation/accounting/payables/pay/multiple.rst

   :align: center

-Once you have validated the payment, the system will automatically reconcile the payment with the bill, and set the bill as **Paid**.
+Once you have validated the payment, the system will automatically reconcile the payment with the invoice, and set the invoice as **Paid**.
 The system will also generate a move from the payment account and reconcile it with the expense transaction.

-Pay several bills altogether
+Pay several invoices altogether
 ----------------------------

-In order to illustrate the process thoroughly, create at least 2 more bills following the above standing guide. **Make sure all bills come from the same vendor.**
+In order to illustrate the process thoroughly, create at least 2 more invoices following the above standing guide. **Make sure all invoices come from the same vendor.**

 .. image:: ./media/multiple05.png
   :align: center

-In the Vendors Bills, select the new bills you have just created by checking the box next to each of them.
+In the Vendors Invoices, select the new invoices you have just created by checking the box next to each of them.
 In the Action menu located in the middle of the page, click on **Register Payment**.